The Best Mattresses for Restless Leg Syndrome of 2026

 Can cooling features in a mattress help lessen RLS symptoms?

-Yes, some research has found that temperature therapy can reduce symptoms of restless leg syndrome.
+Yes, some research has found that temperature therapy may reduce symptoms of restless leg syndrome.
 A mattress with cooling abilities may help regulate your temperature while you sleep, allowing you better control over your symptoms.

 What should couples consider if one partner has restless leg syndrome?